Which city is cheaper, Dallas or New Orleans?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to New Orleans as well as Dallas.
-Many visitors come to New Orleans in the summer for the music scene and the family-friendly experiences.
+Many visitors come to New Orleans in the summer for the city activities, the music scene, and the family-friendly experiences.
+Also, most visitors come to Dallas for the city activities and the family-friendly experiences during these months.

 In the summer, New Orleans is cooler than Dallas.
-Typically, the summer temperatures in New Orleans in July are around 82°F (28°C), and Dallas is about 88°F (31°C).
+Typically, the summer temperatures in New Orleans in July average around 82°F (28°C), and Dallas averages at about 88°F (31°C).

 The sun comes out a lot this time of the year in Dallas.
 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In the summer, New Orleans often gets less sunshine than Dallas.
 New Orleans gets 264 hours of sunny skies this time of year, while Dallas receives 337 hours of full sun.